PwanPwannn/Math156-Machine-Learning-Project-Handwritten-Number-Recognition_Runpeng_William_Jiawei/README.md

 # CNN for MNIST Handwritten Digit Recognition

 ## Overview
 This project implements a Convolutional Neural Network (CNN) to recognize handwritten digits using the MNIST dataset.
 The code is written in Python using TensorFlow and Keras and is designed to train, evaluate, and visualize the model's performance on handwritten digit classification.
-Refer to the Project code with the "Latest" version.
+The project also includes a web-based application built using Streamlit that allows users to upload images of handwritten digits and see predictions in real-time.

 ## Project Directory Structure
 Ensure that your project folder is organized as follows: